 Use a flea comb, which has very narrowly spaced teeth to comb the area for fleas of “flea dirt”, which looks like tiny specks.
 Do these checks several times.

-My black Lab was scratching relentlessly a couple years ago.
+My black Lab was scratching relentlessly a couple of years ago.
 He was on flea prevention, so I assumed he would not have a flea problem.
 I checked him out and when he didn’t stop scratching, I took him to the Vet.
 The Vet also checked him thoroughly and flea-combed him.
 She found no fleas, yet he continued to scratch and whine.
 I decided to check him one more time and this time I found a single flea.
 Apparently, this flea had moved in and was causing my dog much misery because he had a flea sensitivity.
 I had been using Frontline Plus flea medication